james-millner/jamesmillner.dev/content/posts/11-2024-retrospective/index.md

 data-bluesky-cid="bafyreidpjm2gqmnh37eqrge5d2y7lbiu5gv6353mh4tti7crhpustg5rey"><p lang="en">✏️ Bloggers: It&#x27;s time for
 your annual year-in-review posts!
 I really like reading these - if you have one, let me know!</p>&mdash; Max Böck (<a href="https://bsky.app/profile/did:plc:d5umsb2ibiw7hzqkiwcs4sb7?ref_src=embed">@mxb.dev</a>) <a href="https://bsky.app/profile/did:plc:d5umsb2ibiw7hzqkiwcs4sb7/post/3legnlz4cis2z?ref_src=embed">Dec 29, 2024 at 8:57</a></blockquote><script async src="https://embed.bsky.app/static/embed.js" charset="utf-8"></script>

-It has only felt like two minutes since I set up this site, and I was a bit taken aback by this post.
+It has only felt like two minutes since I set up this site.
+I was a bit taken aback by this post.
 I had such grand intentions of posting here more frequently and sharing more about what I've been up to.

 The last time I wrote something like this was back in [May 2023](https://jamesmillner.dev/blog/2023/05/11/blowing-off-the-cobwebs-spider_web/)